 2.1 Random baseline

-for the random baseline we first shuffled the songs to get a random order, so we get a different result each time the function is called.
+For the random baseline we first shuffled the songs according a randomly generated order, so we get a different result each time the function is called.
 Then we excluded the query song from the data frame, so it does not appear in the result-list.
-Afterwards we retrieve top N random songs and save them to the result list.
+Afterwards we retrieve top N random songs and store them in the result list.

 2.2 Cos-sim based on tf-idf

 To calculate the cosine-similarity of the tf-idf representation of the lyrics, we created a wrapper function called “cos_sim” that takes two Numpy-arrays as input and reshapes them to 2d arrays so they can be used in the cosine similarity function which is provided by the scikit-learn library.The result of the cos_sim function is the similarity score of the two arrays.
 The similarity function cos_sim is then passed to the “text_based” function, as well as the query song-id and the dataset containing the tf-idf values.
-The first thing the test_based function does, is search for the query song in the tf-idf dataset and extract the vector from the queried song.
-Then we create an array which is called similarities.
+The first thing the test_based function does, is search for the query song in the tf-idf dataset and extract the row vector representing the queried song.
+Then we create an array which is called similarities to store the similarity scores.

-Afterwards the “text_based” function iterates through all the rows in the tf-idf dateset and selects all the tf-idf values which start at the third column.
+Afterwards the “text_based” function iterates through all the rows in the tf-idf dateset.
 The similarities between the query-vector and track-vector are then calculated using the cos_sim function.
 The song-id as well as the similarity-score are then saved in the similarities array.
-The similarity scores can range from -1 to 1, 1 meaning perfect similarity and.
-Afterwards we sort the list from the most to least similar and retrieve the ids of the 10 most similar songs.
+The similarity scores can range from -1 to 1, 1 corresponds to perfect similarit.
+Afterwards we sort the list in decreasing order of the similarity score and retrieve the ids of the 10 most similar songs.

 2.3 Cos-sim based on word2vec

 The next retrieval system uses the word2vec-embedding with the cos-sim-similarity measure.
 Word2vec represents each word as a high-dimensional vector and uses a neural network to learn the optimal distance of these vectors in the embedding space.
 The flow of the code is the same as tf-idf.
-So only a parameter has to be changed when calling the function.
+So only one parameter has to be changed when calling the function.

 2.4 Cos-sim based on BERT